asciipip/mutt-ical/README.md

 Most of the script's output should be self-explanatory.
-Most fields are optional, so it'll only print information (from event end times to locations to event descriptions) is they're present in the original data.
+Most fields are optional, so it'll only print information (from event end times to locations to event descriptions) if they're present in the original data.

 One thing to note is the encoding of attendees (or, in iCalendar terminology, "participants").
 They're presented in a list with a checkbox